myaut/dtrace-stap-book/book/tools/systemtap.md

 ![image:stapprocess](stapprocess.png)

-SystemTap uses two sets of libraries during compilation process to provide kernel-version independent API for accessing. _Tapsets_ are a helpers that are written in SystemTap language (but some parts may be written in C) and they are plugged during _elaborate_ stage. _Runtime_ is written in C and used during _compile_ stage.
+[__index__:runtime (SystemTap)] SystemTap uses two sets of libraries during compilation process to provide kernel-version independent API for accessing. _Tapsets_ are a helpers that are written in SystemTap language (but some parts may be written in C) and they are plugged during _elaborate_ stage. _Runtime_ is written in C and used during _compile_ stage.
 Because of high complexity of preparing source code and compiling that, SystemTap is slower than a DTrace.
 To mitigate that issue, it can cache compiled modules, or even use compile servers.

 Unlike DTrace, SystemTap has several front-end tools with different capabilities:
  * `stapio` is a consumer which runs module and prints information from its buffer to a file or stdout.
 It is never used directly, but called by `stap` and `staprun` tools.